wso2/docker-is/dockerfiles/ubuntu/is/README.md

 ##### 2. Build the Docker image.

->Tip - If you require the container to run with a different UID, change the value of `USER_ID` in the arguments
+>Tip - If you require the container to run with a different UID and GID, change the value of `USER_ID` and
-> section of the dockerfile before building the image.
-Please note that setting a lower value for the UID is not
+> `USER_GROUP_ID` to the required UID and GID respectively in the arguments section of the dockerfile before building
-> recommended.
+> the image.
+Please note that setting lower values for the UID and GID is not recommended.

 - Navigate to `<IS_DOCKERFILE_HOME>` directory. <br>
   Execute `docker build` command as shown below.